 Data Rectification Requests

 Data rectification requests may involve correcting, updating, or completing personal data that is no longer accurate or complete.
-Franchisors and franchisees must establish procedures for handling data rectification requests, including verifying the identity of the individual making the request and certifying that the requested changes are made in a timely manner.
+Franchisors and franchisees must establish procedures for handling data rectification requests, including verifying the identity of the individual making the request and ensuring that the requested changes are made in a timely manner.

 Compliance with data rectification requests requires a thorough understanding of the relevant data protection laws and regulations.
 Franchisors and franchisees must also maintain accurate and up-to-date records of data rectification requests and the actions taken in response to these requests.
 Effective data protection compliance measures can help to prevent data rectification requests from becoming contentious or leading to regulatory action.